 The BIRKENSTOCK footbed – Ultimate comfort

 Walk and stand comfortably for long periods of time, exercise your legs and feet or simply feel comfortable right down to your toes: The secret is in your shoes.
 When your individual foot’s anatomy is perfectly supported during each step, you’ll feel the positive effect throughout your entire body.
 The result: Relief for your feet, knees and hips, a more relaxed and straighter back and feet that stay healthy, allowing you to feel truly good.

 Why a good fit is so important.

 An important point to note in this regard is that your feet are the foundation of your body!
 They are connected to all of the parts of your body that allow you to walk upright.
-So the wrong shoes will lead to constant stress on your entire musculoskeletal system.
+The wrong shoes will lead to constant stress on your entire musculoskeletal system.
 This can lead to head, back and joint pain as well as problems with your veins and blood circulation.
 Yet most people only start thinking about this when they are already experiencing problems.
 We aim to change this – by providing information about the right fit.

 How a shoe should fit.

 A shoe should surround the foot to protect it against external influences and provide it with a natural environment and support, without constricting it.
 When it does these things, it is said to fit well.
 Important factors for a good fit are the shoe size as well as the correct width, breadth and volume.
 Feet most definitely need sufficient room in front of the toes.
 This is because as the foot rolls, the toes slide forward – there must be room for movement.

 What to avoid.